VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

 ### Does VictoriaMetrics deduplicate data from Prometheus instances scraping the same targets (aka `HA pairs`)?

 Yes.
 See [these docs](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/README.md#deduplication) for details.

+### Does VictoriaMetrics support replication?

+Yes.
+See [these docs](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/cluster/README.md#replication-and-data-safety) for details.

 ### Where is the source code of VictoriaMetrics?